I Thought I Needed Better Prompts. I Needed a System.

 Most of these stages have nothing to do with AI.

-I’m still figuring out the optimal patterns.
-The industry’s collective knowledge is scattered across blog posts, papers, and half-finished repos.
-But my focus has permanently shifted: less time optimizing individual prompts, more time building the system that makes those prompts repeatable, traceable, and maintainable.
+I am still figuring out the optimal patterns for this.
+Structured guidance is scattered across half-finished repos and old blog posts, and I’m still learning how to search for the “right” way to build these systems.
+But my focus has permanently shifted: I care less about individual prompts and more about the traceable, repeatable system that makes those prompts work.

 Enter your instance's address